Israel’s military says 4 soldiers were killed in a Hezbollah drone attack

 Netanyahu calls UN peacekeepers ‘human shield’ for Hezbollah

-The U.N. peacekeeping force in Lebanon known as UNIFIL said Israeli tanks forcibly entered the gates of one position early Sunday and destroyed the main gate, and later fired smoke rounds near peacekeepers, causing skin irritation.
+The U.N. peacekeeping force in Lebanon known as UNIFIL said Israeli tanks forcibly entered the gates of one position early Sunday and destroyed the main gate.
+They later fired smoke rounds near peacekeepers, causing skin irritation.
 UNIFIL called the incident a “further flagrant violation of international law.”

 International criticism is growing after Israeli forces have repeatedly fired on U.N. peacekeepers since the start of the ground operation in Lebanon.
 Five peacekeepers have been wounded in attacks that struck their positions, with most blamed on Israeli forces.

-Israel’s military said a tank trying to evacuate wounded soldiers backed into a U.N. post Sunday while under fire.
-It said a smoke screen was used to provide cover.
+Military officials said a tank trying to evacuate wounded soldiers backed into a U.N. post Sunday while under fire.
+A smoke screen was used to provide cover, they said.

 Army spokesman Lt.
 Col. Nadav Shoshani asserted that Israel has tried to maintain constant contact with UNIFIL, and any instance of U.N. forces being harmed will be investigated at “the highest level.”